cfrm17/AdjustableRateMortgages/README.md

 4. Market prices of the instruments that are used to evaluate Option Adjusted Spread (OAS) that in turn affects the evaluation of the interest rate risk measures of the instruments.

-5. Initial yield curve used to calibrate the term structure of the BDT model.
+5. Initial yield curve, https://finpricing.com/lib/FiZeroBond.html, used to calibrate the term structure of the BDT model.
 The methodology to do this is straightforward and is therefore not a concern.

 The prepayment model used for these instruments is a four-factor model.
 While the parameters and factors used were supplied to us, it is difficult to assess the accuracy of the parameters since it is a based on extensive statistical analysis of historical data by the vendor.
 However, the model seemed reasonable and well motivated.